QUICKLY BUILD LASTING GARDENING SKILLS * GROW YOUR THRIVING DREAM GARDEN NOW

 Do you know when to prune clematis plants?

-In years past, if you’d asked me when a Clematis x ‘Nelly Moser’ blooms, I would have told you “May/June…and maybe a little bit in September”.
+So if you’d asked me when a Clematis x ‘Nelly Moser’ blooms, I would have told you “May/June…and maybe a little bit in September”.
 It manages to bloom on the prior year’s growth in a heavy flush in Spring followed, in some years, by a second, smaller flush on current year growth in late summer.
 But, a bloom in November?
-Now that’s a new one on me.
-Pink really is the new fall color for 2010!

 This is a good reminder to understand your Clematis before you start hacking away on it.
 Had I pruned Nelly right after blooming in June (or even later in Fall), its quite likely this blossom wouldn’t be gracing my garden gate today.

 If you don’t know which Clematis you have, start by paying attention to when it blooms.
 That may help you narrow down your group.
 Another great way to figure it out is to visit the Clearview Clematis website.
-Here you can check out photographs as well as a list of names that also isolate the pruning group.
-Clearview sells many varieties, plus, they provide a great amount of detail about each group (and subgroup) of clematis to help you know when to prune each, how often and how hard.
+On their site, you can check out photographs.
+And they have an extensive list of clematis names to further help you ID your plant.
+Clearview sells many varieties.
+Plus, they provide a great amount of detail about each group (and subgroup) of clematis to help you know when to prune each, how often and how hard.
 Find their pruning guide here.

 As a resident of Scappoose Oregon, I found a delightful clematis nursery that has classes during the growing season on the care and pruning and culture of clematis.
 One of the owners actually took me aside to answer some questions that I had.
 That afternoon I walked away with a gorgeous clematis named “Rebecca” that blooms like crazy all summer.
 Rave reviews by this gardener…